 The appellants' primary and paramount duties flow from the mission and function of the organization in which they work.
 The record shows that trades or crafts knowledge and skill are not required to perform the primary duties of the appellants' position.
 The appellants' classification appeal request states: "The position exists for a security mission; therefore the prerequisite skills of a small craft operator are what make the mission possible.
 The duties of a small craft operator require a highly specialized skill set with a long apprenticeship program."
 However, this misconstrues the meaning of the terms "primary" and "paramount."
 As previously discussed, the appellants conduct water-based security patrols of the ships at berth and routine patrols to ensure the safety of [Organization] restricted waters.
-The first-, second-, and third-level supervisors confirmed the appellants' primary duty is to maintain the security of the restricted waters of the Cape Fear River.
-A review of the latest vacancy announcement for a Security Guard (Patrol Boat Operator) position confirms this fact when it states that the purpose of the position is to ensure the safety of personnel.
+This is confirmed by their first- and second-level supervisors who state the appellants' primary duty is to maintain the security of the restricted waters of the Cape Fear River.

-The second-level supervisor stated that in order to perform their duties, the appellants must possess many knowledges to include maritime rules and regulations, protective measures such as establishing security zones and interdiction procedures, and the skills involved in operating watercraft, and in the proper handling, care, use and storage of fire arms.
-A review of the "other requirements" section of the vacancy announcement used to fill the appellants' position shows an applicant must be able to obtain a U.S. Coast Guard License to operate the patrol boats used at [Organization].
+Their immediate supervisor stated that in order to perform their duties, the appellants must possess many knowledges to include maritime rules and regulations, protective measures such as establishing security zones and interdiction procedures, and the skills involved in operating watercraft, and in the proper handling, care, use and storage of fire arms.
+A review of the merit promotion announcement (MPA) used to fill the appellants' position shows an applicant must be able to maintain a U.S. Coast Guard License to operate the patrol boats used at [Organization] once they enter the position, which is a condition of employment.
+Supervisory MPAs target internal applicants who possess the knowledge and skills necessary to oversee, as well as to perform, the same work performed by the non-supervisory employees in the unit to be supervised.
+Candidates selected for the base-level Security Guard (Patrol Boat Operators) positions need to only be able to obtain a license to operate a patrol boat once they enter the position, we find the appellants are not required to possess the license prior to entering their position.
 In order for the appealed position to be covered under the FWS, the prerequisite knowledge, skills, and abilities must be trades, crafts, or laboring experience.
-Since possessing a small craft operator license is not required before entering the position, it is not the paramount requirement of the position.
+Since possessing a small craft operator license is not required before entering the subordinate positions, it cannot be construed as the paramount requirement of this position.
 Instead, operation of small craft is a tool used to conduct the primary and paramount security function of the appellants' position and is a skill that may be learned after placement in the position.
 We find the appellants do not apply knowledge and skills of trades and crafts to perform their primary duties.
 Consequently, the position is not covered by the FWS and is appropriately placed in the GS.